MicrosoftDocs/power-platform/power-virtual-agents/nlu-boost-conversations.md

 [!INCLUDE[pva-rebrand](includes/pva-rebrand.md)]

-Generative answers in Microsoft Copilot Studio allow your bot to find and present information from multiple sources (which may be internal or external) without requiring creation of topics.
-Generative answers can be used as primary information sources in your chatbot, or as fallback when authored topics are unable to address a user's query.
-As a result you can quickly create and deploy a functional bot, without having to manually author multiple topics that may not address your customer's questions.
+Generative answers in Microsoft Copilot Studio allow your copilot to find and present information from multiple sources, internal or external, without created topics.
+Generative answers can be used as primary information sources or as a fallback source when authored topics can't answer a user's query.
+As a result, you can quickly create and deploy a functional copilot.
+You won't need to manually author multiple topics that may not address all customer questions.

-In the past, when a bot couldn't determine a user's intent, it asked the user to rephrase their question.
-If, after two prompts, the bot still couldn't determine the user's intent, the bot escalated to a live agent by using the [system **Escalate** topic](authoring-system-fallback-topic.md).
-This document covers how to configure generative answers as a fallback topic when a user intent cannot be addressed by existing bot topics.
-[Generative answers with search and summarize](nlu-boost-node.md) discusses how your bot can query information sources by introducing generative answers in a node.
+In the past, when a copilot can't determine a user's intent, it asks the user to rephrase their question.
+If, after two prompts, the copilot still can't determine the user's intent, the copilot escalates to a live agent, using the [system **Escalate** topic](authoring-system-fallback-topic.md).

-Now, before involving a live agent, the bot uses natural language processing (NLP) to:
+Today, before involving a live agent, the copilot uses natural language processing (NLP) to:

-- Parse what a user types to determine what they're asking
+- Parse what a user types to determine what they're asking.
-- Find, collate, and parse relevant information from a specified source (for example, your company's website) or from multiple sources, including Sharepoint and OneDrive for Business.
+- Find, collate, and parse relevant information from a specified source, like your company's website, or from multiple sources, including Sharepoint and OneDrive for Business.
-- Summarize search results into plain language that is delivered to the bot user
+- Summarize search results into plain language that's delivered to the copilot user.

+This article helps you get started, using generative answers as a fallback topic, when a user's intent can't be addressed by existing copilot topics.

+> [!NOTE]
+> [Generative answers with search and summarize](nlu-boost-node.md) discuss how your copilot can query information sources, using generative answers in a single topic node.

-Your workflow might be like this:
+Your workflow might look like:

-1. You create a bot and enable this capability.
+1. You create a copilot and enable generative answers.
 You test it thoroughly.

-1. After testing it, you publish your bot so you can instantly provide answers, help, and guidance to your customers or bot users.
+1. After testing, you publish your copilot to instantly provide answers, help, and guidance to your copilot users.

-1. You create individual topics for the most important or most often-asked questions from your customers (which you might have developed based on [analytics from previous bots](analytics-overview.md) or existing support issues).
+1. You create individual topics for frequently asked questions.
+These topics might develop from [analytics from previous copilots](analytics-overview.md) or existing support issues.

-This workflow could take a while and some specialized knowledge - but with generative answers enabled you're up and running from day one.

 ## Generative answers as a fallback

-When a user sends an input to a bot, the bot first looks for topics to run which match the intent of the user prompt.
-If a matching intent isn't found in the topics, the bot can use generative answers to attempt answering the query.
+When a copilot can't find a matching intent (topic) for the user's query, it uses generative answers and tries to answer a question.
 This behavior is called "Generative Answers for fallback".
-Finally, if the user's intent isn't matched by topics or generative answers, the Fallback [system topic](authoring-system-topics.md) is called.
+If the user's intent isn't matched by topics or generative answers, the fallback [system topic](authoring-system-topics.md) is used.
+System topics can escalate a query for the copilot.

-This document is focused on _getting you started_ using generative answers to augment your bot's ability to help customers.

-While generative answers serves as a fallback in this situation, it isn't limited to fallback scenarios.
-Your bot's ability to answer user questions can also use other web sites, external or internal web sources, and knowledge sources such as SharePoint or OneDrive for Business.
+Generative answers isn't limited to fallback scenarios.
+Your copilot can also use other web sites, external or internal web sources, and knowledge sources such as SharePoint or OneDrive for Business.

-Details and examples on how you can expand your bot's ability to use generative answers can be found in [Generative Answers with Search and Summarize](nlu-boost-node.md).
 These sources can be used by generative answers:

 - External resources include:
   - Bing Search